-Sources: Statistics Estonia, on-line database, last accessed 20 December 2011
+Sources: Statistics Estonia, on-line database, last accessed 20 December 2012

-Comparison of equalised annual income levels of different income quintiles and deciles shows that we oversimulate the average equalised income in the first quintile by 2-3% and in the first decile by 6-7%.
+A comparison of equalised annual income levels of different income quintiles and deciles shows that we oversimulate the average equalised income in the first quintile by 2-3% and in the first decile by 6-7%.
 This is the result of oversimulation of subsistence benefits.